focusaurus/peterlyons.com/app/pages/code_conventions.md

 Many of my existing projects have code written to my own conventions before I found the Google Shell Style Guide, but I'm updating them as opportunity presents itself.

+[shell check](ShellCheck.net) has a handy little online linter.

 # JavaScript Conventions

 Oh God, it's a mess out there, folks.
-I haven't had time to write my conventions up yet, and most of the existing ones I either have mixed feelings about or think they are just outright bonkers.
+Things are pretty much hopelessly broken in JS land, but here are my conventions, as utterly pointless as they may ultimately be.

 - 2-space for indent
   - node style